hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03f-HTML5API.md

 1. Call me back please!

-  At _line 15_, we pass the compareByAge function as an argument to the `sort()` method of the array.
+  At _line 16_, we pass the compareByAge function as an argument to the `sort()` method of the array.
 How do we call such a function, passed as an argument to another function?

   a.
 A 'called back'<br>
   b.
 A 'callback'<br>
   c.
 Nothing special, it's just 'a function'<br>

-  Ans: <br>
+  Ans: b<br>
-  Example:
+  Example: The `sort()` method of arrays accepts 'a callback' as an optional argument.

 2. Print Pirate Prentice's age!